Albert G. Brown: Early life

-He was born to Joseph and Elizabeth (Rice) Brown, a poor farming family, in the Chester District of South Carolina, at the foothills of the Appalachian Mountains in 1813.
-In 1823, when he was only 10 years old his family moved to the new state of Mississippi.
+He was born to Joseph and Elizabeth (Rice) Brown, a poor family of hog farmers, in the Chester District of South Carolina, at the foothills of the Appalachian Mountains in 1813.
+The family were farmers originally from Charlotte County, Virginia, from where Brown's grandfather had moved to South Carolina in the 1770s.
+The family can be tracked to Lincolnshire, England from where the first Brown ancestor arrived in Virginia in 1697, and moved to Charlotte County in the 1720s In 1823, when he was only 10 years old his family moved to the new state of Mississippi.
 The Brown family settled Copiah County, south of the state capital, Jackson.
 Raising cotton in the new frontier state proved to be lucrative for the Brown family.
 In 1824, just one year after settling in Mississippi, Joseph Brown was elected Justice of the Peace in Copiah County.
 By 1825, two years after arriving in Mississippi, he was the third-largest taxpayer in the county, owning 18 slaves.
 By 1832, he was farming a plantation of 1,600 acres and owned 23 slaves.

 In 1829, Albert Brown entered Mississippi College, but he soon transferred to Jefferson College, which he attended for about six months.